Canadian-Wildlife-Federation/abfishpass/README.md

 ---
 #### 4 - Compute Modelled Crossings
 This script computes modelled crossings defined as locations where rail, road, or trails cross stream networks (based on feature geometries).
 Due to mapping errors, these crossings may not actually exist on the ground.

+The modelled_id field for modelled crossings is a stable id.
+The second and all subsequent runs of compute_modelled_crossings.py will create an archive table of previous modelled crossings, and assign the modelled_id for newly generated crossings to their previous values, based on a distance threshold of 10 m.

 **Script**

-load_modelled_crossings.py -c config.ini [watershedid] -user [username] -password [password]
+compute_modelled_crossings.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**